Arclight-V/cub/README.md

 S ./textures/SPRITE.xpm       - Sprite texture:     identifier: S (path to the sprite texure in .xpm format)

-111111                        - The map must be composed of only 7 possible characters: 0 for an empty space, 100101                          1 for a wall, and N,S,E or W for the player’s start position and spawning orientation 101001
+111111                        - The map must be composed of only 7 possible characters: 0 for an empty space, 120101                          1 for a wall, 2 for a sprite, and N,S,E or W for the player’s start position 101001                          and spawning orientation 1100N1
-1100N1
 111111
 ```